An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

 Ergotamine should not be used by pregnant women because it can cause miscarriage.
 People with heart or blood circulation conditions should not use these drugs.

-Opioid drugs include morphine, codeine, meperidine (Demerol, generic), hydrocodone (Vicodin, generic), and oxycodone (Oxycontin).
+Opioid drugs include morphine, codeine, meperidine (Demerol, generic), hydrocodone (Vicodin, generic), and oxycodone (Oxycontin, generic).
 Opioids are not approved for migraine treatment and should not be used as first-line therapy.
 Nevertheless, opioid products are sometimes prescribed to treat severe intractable migraine pain.
 Opioids are not as effective as other types of migraine drugs, and they can have dangerous side effects.

 Side effects for all opioids include drowsiness, impaired judgment, nausea, and constipation.
 There is a risk for addiction, and these drugs can become ineffective with long-term use for chronic migraines.
 They may also increase the risk of chronic episodic migraines and heightened sensitivity to pain.